TalkBank/batchalign2/README.md

 Where `verb` includes:

-1. `transcribe` - placing only an audio of video file (`.mp3/.mp4/.wav`) in the input directory, perform ASR on the audio, diarizes utterances, identifies some basic conversational features like retracing and filled pauses, and generate word-level alignments.
+1. `transcribe` - by placing only an audio of video file (`.mp3/.mp4/.wav`) in the input directory, this function performs ASR on the audio, diarizes utterances, identifies some basic conversational features like retracing and filled pauses, and generates word-level alignments.
 You must supply a language code flag: `--lang=[three letter ISO language code]` for the ASR system to know what language the transcript is in.
 You can choose the flags `--rev` to use Rev.AI, a commercial ASR service, or `--whisper`, to use a local copy of OpenAI Whisper.
-2. `align` - placing both an audio of video file (`.mp3/.mp4/.wav`) and an *utterance-aligned* CHAT file in the input directory, generate word-level alignments
+2. `align` - by placing both an audio of video file (`.mp3/.mp4/.wav`) and an *utterance-aligned* CHAT file in the input directory, this function recovers utterance-level time alignments (if they are not already annotated) and generates word-level alignments.
+The @Languages header in the CHAT file tells the program which language is in the transcript.
-3. `morphotag` - placing a CHAT file in the input directory, uses Stanford NLP Stanza to generate morphological and dependency analyses.
+3. `morphotag` - by placing a CHAT file in the input directory, this function uses Stanford NLP Stanza to generate morphological and dependency analyses.
+The @Languages header in the CHAT file tells the program which language is in the transcript.
 You must supply a language code flag: `--lang=[three letter ISO language code]` for the alignment system to know what language the transcript is in.
 <!-- 4. `bulletize` - placing both an audio of video file (`.mp3/.mp4/.wav`) and an *unlinked* CHAT file in the input directory, generate utterance-level alignments through ASR -->

 You can get a CHAT transcript to experiment with [at the TalkBank website](https://talkbank.org/), under any of the "Banks" that are available.
 You can also generate and parse a CHAT transcript via [the Python program](https://github.com/TalkBank/batchalign2?tab=readme-ov-file#chat).